-PSPS updates and alerts
+Public Safety Power Shutoff updates and alerts

-Where to find information about a PSPS outage
+Where to find information about a Public Safety Power Shutoff

-We know PSPS events are disruptive and you need information as early as possible to be prepared.
-We will send alerts by email, phone call or text as early as possible, including the estimated power shut off and power restoration times, so you can be ready for a PSPS.
+We know Public Safety Power Shutoff outages are disruptive and you need information as early as possible.
+To help you plan and prepare for a Public Safety Power Shutoff, we will send alerts by email, phone call or text as early as possible both day and night, as needed.
+This is a requirement from the California Public Utilities Commission.
+Notifications include the estimated power shutoff and power restoration times, so customers can be ready for a Public Safety Power Shutoff.

 Weather forecasts can change, shifting the shutoff timing or the number of affected customers.
 Because of this, in some cases we may not send the first notification until the same day your power is shut off.

 Our timing goals during a Public Safety Power Shutoff for notifications:

 - 48-24 hours before power is turned off

 - 4-1 hours before power is turned off